web-dev-server/web-dev-server/README.md

 var devServerInstance = (new WebDevServer())
 	.SetDocumentRoot(__dirname) // required
 	// .SetPort(80)             // optional, 8000 by default
-	// .SetDefault(false)       // optional, true by default to display Errors and directory content .Run();
+	// .SetDevelopment(false)   // optional, true by default to display Errors and directory content .Run();
 ```